Bernabe Williams Figueroa

 In spite of not playing at all in 2008, Williams decided to come out of retirement to try to make Puerto Rico's roster for the 2009 World Baseball Classic.
 He therefore played in the Puerto Rican League and then was added to the Puerto Rican national team for the 2009 World Baseball Classic as a back-up outfielder.

 He appeared on Seinfeld as himself.
 Post-baseball, Williams started a musical career.
 He was trained on classical guitar but developed an interest in blues and jazz.
 Signing with the Yankees at age 17, Bernie continued to pursue his musical aspirations, sometimes taking his guitar into the locker room, and practicing before games.
 In 2003, he fulfilled his ultimate dream of releasing his first album, The Journey Within.
 Bernie called it a celebration of his Latin musical roots, especially the salsa rhythms he heard while growing up in Puerto Rico.
 His 2009 album, Moving Forward, was nominated for a Latin Grammy award, demonstrating that this was not simply a vanity project.
 He was asked to perform at the 2019 Hall of Fame induction ceremony, at which long-time teammate Mike Mussina was one of the inductees.

 In his first year of eligibility for the Hall of Fame in 2012, Williams finished first among all first-year players, but it was a particularly weak class.
 He received only 55 votes, good for 9.6%, but enough to ensure his eligibility for at least another year.
 The reprieve was short-lived, however, as he fell to 3.3% in 2013 and was dropped from the ballot as a result.
 While his number 51 has not been retired by the Yankees it has not been issued to another player since Williams retired.
-On May 24, 2015 the Yankees will retire Williams' number 51 and dedicate a plaque for him in Monument Park.
+On May 24, 2015 the Yankees retired Williams' number 51 and dedicated a plaque for him in Monument Park.